 Principles of Sections relating to relevancy of facts are mere rules of logic.
-Relevant facts may be classified in the following form:

-- (a) facts connected with the facts to be proved; (Sections 6 to 16) - (b) statement about the facts to be proved e.g. admission, confession; (Sections 17 to 31) - (c) statements by persons who cannot be called as witnesses; (Sections 32 to 33) - (d) statements made under special circumstances; (Sections 34 to 38) - (e) how much of a statement is to be proved; (Section 39) - (f) judgements of Courts of justice, when relevant; (Sections 40 to 44) - (g) opinions of third persons, when relevant; (Sections 45 to 51) - (h) character of parties in Civil cases and of the accussed in criminal cases.
-(Sections 52 to 55)
+Classification of relevant facts Details Sections a.
+Facts connected with the facts to be proved Sections 6 to 16 b.
+Statement about the facts to be proved e.g. admission, confession Sections 17 to 31 C. Statements by persons who cannot be called as witnesses Sections 32 to 33 d.
+Statements made under special circumstances Sections 34 to 38 e.
+How much of a statement is to be proved Section 39 f.
+Judgements of Courts of justice, when relevant Sections 40 to 44 g.
+Opinions of third persons, when relevant Sections 45 to 51 h.
+Character of parties in Civil cases and of the accussed in criminal cases Sections 52 to 55

+Fundamental rules of Law of Evidence

-Two fundamental rules on which the law of evidence is based are: (a) no facts other than those having rational probative value should be admitted in evidence and, (b) all facts having rational probative value are admissible in evidence unless excluded by a positive rule of paramount importance.
+1. no facts other than those having 2. all facts having rational probative rational probative value should be value are admissible in evidence admitted in evidence. unless excluded by a positive rule of paramount importance.

-The Court 'may presume' a fact as may be provided by the Act, unless and until it is disproved or may call for proof of it.
+The Court 'may presume' a fact as may be provided by the Indian Evidence Act, unless and until it is disproved or may call for proof of it.
 The court shall presume a fact whenever it is directed by this Act, and shall regard such fact as proved unless and until it is disproved (Section 4).
-Presumption has been defined as an inference, affirmative or affirmative of the existence of some fact, drawn by a judicial tribunal, by a process of probable reasoning form some matter of fact, either judicially noticed, admitted or established by legal evidence to the satisfaction of the tribunal.
+Presumption has been defined as an inference, affirmative or affirmative of the existence of some fact, drawn by a judicial tribunal, by a process of probable reasoning from some matter of fact, either judicially noticed, admitted or established by legal evidence to the satisfaction of the tribunal.
 It is an inference of the existence of some fact, which is drawn, without evidence, from some other fact already proved or assumed to exist (wills).
 Presumption is either of a fact or law.
 These presumptions which are inference are always rebuttable.
 Presumption of law is either conclusive or rebuttable.